chocolatey/choco/docs/generated/HelpersInstallChocolateyShortcut.md

 Accept Pipeline Input? | false

 ###  -Arguments [&lt;String&gt;]
-Additonal arguments that should be passed along to the new shortcut.
-This is optional.
+OPTIONAL - Additonal arguments that should be passed along to the new shortcut.

 Property               | Value
 ---------------------- | -----